GamerOZE123/Oculus-Marine/README.md

 Overview
-The MARINE-AI Embedded Intelligent Microscopy System (codenamed Oculus Marina) is a revolutionary AI-powered add-on module designed to automate the identification and counting of marine organisms under standard microscopes.
+The OCULUS MARINE Embedded Intelligent Microscopy System (codenamed Oculus Marina) is a revolutionary AI-powered add-on module designed to automate the identification and counting of marine organisms under standard microscopes.
 Developed as part of the Smart India Hackathon 2025 (Problem Statement ID: 25043, Theme: Smart Automation, Category: Software/Hardware), this system transforms any existing microscope into an intelligent tool for marine biodiversity assessment.
 Key highlights:

 Accuracy: 96.36% species-level accuracy (top-1), 99.2% top-5.